 Last night I ended up with my head in the toilet.
 Ok, so I am being over dramatic.
 Truth is, for some reason I was very ill.
 Everything inside of me came up.
 My left side hurt like a dickens.
 I called Little Co. of Mary ER but they were swamped.
 I passed.

 I ended up taking a Trazodone which relaxed me and I fell to sleep.
 I have been under a lot of stress recently.
-Had a huge fight with my daughter.
-My sisters do not know how to be kind and loving and I am just DONE.
-I have been fighting for years with my health It has not been good.
+My grandson passed away in March 2018 and I thought I was just dealing from all of that or reacting .
+I have been fighting for years with my health.

 I had sat down and wrote to this foundation.
 I was very kind and considerate.
 I explained to them that I had been on Fentanyl patch since 2005 (50MCG) and have not heard from them.
 I guess they were not interested in my story.
 I’m not addicted to the medication and chose not to go to a higher dose.